 And on that note, as couples get more creative with their big days, so do the dress codes (‘woodland casual’, anyone?).
 If you’re faced with a cryptic dress code, your best bet is to ask the couple or someone on the wedding party for advice.
 Otherwise, use our handy guide to identify the most likely dress code you’ll be faced with and, below it, find what you’ll need to wear.

 If you’ve been invited to a wedding that’s taking place outside, in a barn or in a marquee then a tweed suit is a great choice.
 Quintessentially British, tweed tailoring is all about making a subtle statement.
 Create a relaxed yet refined look by teaming your tweed suit with an open-necked printed shirt and a pair of polished derbies.
 After a more formal look?
 Opt for the full three-piece and add a tie.
 Your waistcoat doesn’t need to be an exact match with your jacket and trousers.
 If you want to add some personality to your outfit, consider contrasting: try a check or herringbone jacket with a solid-colour waistcoat, or vice-versa.

 You’ve got two options: you can go all the way with a grey or black morning coat, pinstriped trousers, a contrasting waistcoat and maybe even a top hat, or you can take the more streamlined route with a tone-on-tone morning suit.
 Either way, you’ll need to wear a white double-cuff shirt and polished black Oxford shoes.
-Your accessories should err on the refined, but feel free to work a soft colour or pattern into the mix – our pick for this year’s weddings is a double-breasted waistcoat in a pastel shade.
+Your accessories should err on the refined, but feel free to work a soft colour or pattern into the mix – our pick for this year’s weddings is a horseshoe waistcoat in a neutral shade.